RalucaN/cyber-attacks/README.md

-# Cybersecurity Breaches Analysis
+# Cyber Attacks Analysis

-This is a data engineering project that creates an end-to-end data pipeline to ingest, process, store, and visualize data on cybersecurity breaches reported by different entities.
-The project uses various cloud, IaC, workflow orchestration, data warehouse, and visualization tools to build a dashboard that shows the trends and patterns of cybersecurity breaches across different sectors and regions.
+This project leverages the [**University of Maryland CISSM Cyber Attacks Database**](https://cissm.liquifiedapps.com/) to create an end-to-end data engineering pipeline to ingest, process, store, and visualize data on cybers attacks around the world between 2014 and 2023.
+It uses various cloud, IaC, workflow orchestration, data warehouse, and visualization tools to build a dashboard that shows the trends and patterns of cyber events breaches across different sectors and regions.

+CISSM dataset compiles open-source information related to a wide range of publicly acknowledged cyber events affecting both private and public organizations.
+This database covers events from 2014 to the present and provides standardized information on various aspects of each attack, including:

+- *Threat Actors*: Identifying the entities responsible for the attacks.
+- *Threat Actor Countries*: Understanding the geographical origins of these actors.
+- *Motives*: Investigating the reasons behind the attacks.
+- *Targets*: Identifying the specific organizations or systems affected.
+- *Industries*: Categorizing attacks based on the affected sectors.
+- *Location*: Analyzing the global reach of these incidents.

+Please check the [Cyber Events Database Codebook](https://cissm.umd.edu/sites/default/files/2023-03/Cyber%20Events%20Database%20Codebook.pdf) for more information about the data collection, validation and coding process.

 ## Why this project?
-Cybersecurity is a crucial and challenging domain that affects many aspects of our society and economy.
-Cybersecurity breaches can have severe consequences for individuals, organizations, and governments, such as data loss, identity theft, financial damage, reputational harm, or even physical harm.
-Therefore, it is important to understand the nature, causes, and impacts of cybersecurity breaches, and to develop effective strategies and solutions to prevent, detect, and mitigate them.

-This project aims to provide a comprehensive and interactive analysis of cybersecurity breaches data, using data engineering and data visualization techniques.
-The project will help users to explore and answer questions such as:

-- How many cybersecurity breaches have occurred over time, and what are the main types and sources of breaches?
-- Which industries and regions are most affected by cybersecurity breaches, and what are the average costs and impacts of breaches for each sector and area?
-- How can we identify and classify anomalous or suspicious cybersecurity events, and what are the best practices to respond to them?
-- How can we improve the security and resilience of our systems and networks, and what are the emerging trends and challenges in cybersecurity?
+Cybers attacks pose significant risks to individuals, organizations, and society at large.
+By analyzing attack data comprehensively, we can enhance our understanding of these threats and develop effective strategies to prevent, detect, and respond to cyber incidents.
+The insights gained from this project will contribute to a safer digital environment.

+The project aims to answer the following research question: *What are the common attack vectors used by threat actors in different industries, and how do these vectors evolve over time and space?*

+To address this research question, we will follow these steps:
+- **Data Ingestion and Standardization**: Develop an end-to-end data pipeline to ingest, process, and standardize the information from the CISSM Cyber Attacks Database.
+- **Exploratory Data Analysis (EDA)**: Conduct thorough exploratory analysis to uncover patterns, trends, and anomalies within the attack data
+   - Temporal Trends: Investigate how the frequency and severity of attacks have evolved over time.
+   - Geospatial Analysis: Map attack incidents to understand their global distribution.
+   - Sector-Specific Insights: Analyze attack impact across different industries.
+- Visualization and Dashboard Creation: Utilize data visualization tools to create an interactive dashboard that allows users to explore attack-related insights

 ## How to install and use this project?
 To install and use this project, you need to have the following prerequisites: